camille-lanuel/ipe_tomorrow_theme/README.md

 # Presentation

 This repo contains the [Ipe](https://ipe.otfried.org/) style sheets that I used to create the figures in my PhD thesis and the presentation for my PhD defense.
-I used the colors from Chris Kempson's [Tomorrow theme]([GitHub - chriskempson/tomorrow-theme: Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme)).
+I used the colors from Chris Kempson's [Tomorrow theme](https://github.com/chriskempson/tomorrow-theme).

 The repo contains 4 files: